 Many people have been surprised by the early blast of winter this year, but it’s never too late to ensure the safest driving possible during the winter months.
 It’s time to turn our attention to changing our summer tires to winter tires.

-Many individuals drive throughout the year with all-season tires.
-While these tires are good in all conditions, they are not optimal for harsh winter weather driving conditions.
+While all-season tires are good in many conditions, they are not optimal for harsh winter weather driving conditions.
 All-season tires are made with a harder rubber than winter tires, so when the temperature drops they stiffen and lose traction.
 All-season tires also do not have a tread adapted to snow.

 Winter tires are made of softer rubber that stays flexible is colder temperatures.
 They offer better traction to grip on ice and snow.
 A different tread pattern uses wider grooves for winter road conditions.

-Even if your vehicle is equipped with safety features such as electronic stability control and anti-lock brakes, don’t think you won’t benefit from having special tires.
-These features cannot be relied upon in winter conditions as they will not perform up to their intended potential.
+Even if your vehicle is equipped with safety features such as electronic stability control and anti-lock brakes, these features are designed to work with the appropriate seasonal tires.
+These mechanical features cannot be solely relied upon in winter conditions as they will not perform up to their intended potential.

 You might think you only need winter tires on your two drive train wheels if you don’t have an all-wheel drive vehicle.
 Think again!
-All of the vehicle’s tires should be equipped with winter tires as you should never operate a vehicle with different types of tires.
+All of the vehicle’s wheels should be equipped with winter tires as you should never operate a vehicle with different types of tires.
 You should ensure that the tread depth on your winter tires is appropriate.
-After continued use, the tread becomes worn and at some point they lose their traction in the snow and ability to evacuate slush.
+After continued use, the tread becomes worn to the point that tires lose their traction in the snow and ability to evacuate slush.
 Generally speaking, the proper minimal depth for winter tire is 5/32 of an inch.
 Any tire with a shallower tread should be replaced.

 Some winter tires are better than others; or that is at least what many manufactures would have you believe.
 Proper snow tires are identified with a snowflake symbol.
 When shopping for winter tires you should always do your research before you buy.

 Many people leave changing over to their winter tires to the last minute.
-With the unpredictability of our weather patterns these days, it’s a good idea to have your winter tires installed around Halloween to Remembrance Day.
+With the unpredictability of our weather patterns these days, as well as longer wait times as garages implement COVID-19 health and safety precautions, it’s a good idea to have your winter tires installed around Halloween to Remembrance Day.
 Wait any longer and you may find yourself caught in a surprise snow storm, or a freezing rainstorm that leaves an icy roadway.
 You will also find yourself waiting a few weeks longer to change your tires because of the booking backlog.

 Be sure to store your tires in a cool dry place away from sun and light.
 Often the garage that changes over your tires will store them for you at a small cost.

-Although winter tires are not mandatory in Ontario, you will be thankful that you have them on your car when snow builds up on the road or during an ice storm.
-In Ontario, there has been an increasing number of a winter automobile accidents over the last few years.
-It is estimated that only 50% of Ontarians drive with winter tires during the cold season.
-Be part of the 50% that is prioritizing safety in hazardous winter conditions and invest in a pair of snow tires this year if you haven’t got them already.
+In Ontario, the number of winter automobile accidents has been increasing over the last few years.
+Be part of the 70% of drivers who are prioritizing safety in hazardous winter conditions and invest in a pair of snow tires this year if you haven’t got them already.

 We at Howie, Sacks & Henry have over 40 years of experience in handling all manner of personal injury claims.
-If you have been involved in a motor vehicle accident, or are injured in any activity, please contact me by calling (416-361-0889) or emailing email@example.com.
-I would be happy to answer all of your questions.
+If you have been involved in a motor vehicle accident, or are injured in any activity, please contact Mike Henry by calling (416-361-0889) or emailing firstname.lastname@example.org.
+He would be happy to answer all of your questions.